opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/managing_ecss/obtaining_metadata.rst

    .. note::

       If you use the default security group rules for the outbound direction, the metadata can be accessed because the default rules meet the preceding requirements.
-For details about the default security group rules for the outbound direction, see :ref:`Default Security Group and Rules <en-us_topic_0140323154>`.
+For details about the default security group rules for the outbound direction, see :ref:`Default Security Groups and Rules <en-us_topic_0140323154>`.

 Metadata (OpenStack Metadata API)
 ---------------------------------